 High Performance 2D

 Blend2D is a high performance 2D vector graphics engine written in C++ and released under the Zlib license.
-The engine utilizes a built-in JIT compiler to generate optimized pipelines at runtime and is capable of using multiple threads to boost the performance beyond the possibilities of single-threaded rendering.
-Additionally, the engine features a new rasterizer that has been written from scratch.
-It delivers superior performance while quality is comparable to rasterizers used by AGG, FreeType, and Qt.
-The performance has been optimized by using an innovative approach to index data that is built during rasterization and scanned during composition.
-The rasterizer is robust and excels in rendering basic shapes, complex vector art, and text.
+The engine utilizes a built-in JIT compiler to generate optimized pipelines at runtime that take the advantage of host CPU features and is capable of using multiple threads to boost the performance beyond the possibilities of single-threaded rendering.
+Blend2D can render rectangles, simple shapes, geometries composed of lines and Bézier curves, and text.
+The 2D pipeline supports pixel composition, opacity control, and styles such as solid colors, gradients, and images.

 Easy to Use API